Momentum: Copeland was a devastating result but we must renew Labour and step up fight against austerity and the far-right | LabourList

 The desire for a clean break from Tory-lite austerity politics was exactly why Jeremy Corbyn was twice elected Labour leader with an overwhelming mandate from members.
 Labour members were fed up with the tradition of neglect of communities like Copeland and Stoke and desperate for a real alternative to the Tories.
 Under Corbyn’s leadership, this is what Labour is beginning to offer – a manifesto based around investing in forgotten communities and ending the dominance of Westminster elites.

 Areas like Stoke and Copeland have been neglected by political establishment for far too long.
-It may seem counter-intuitive that this resulted in Conservative gain, the centrality of the nuclear industry to the by-election shows the extent to which communities like Copeland have been forgotten by Westminster, but Labour has been haemorrhaging votes in election after election in Copeland since 1997.
+It may seem counterintuitive that this resulted in Conservative gain, but Labour has been haemorrhaging votes in election after election in Copeland since 1997.
+The centrality of the nuclear industry to the by-election shows the extent to which communities like Copeland have been forgotten by Westminster.
 Decades of under-investment, at the hands of both the Conservatives and New Labour, has resulted in one major employer in the area, so while people in Copeland fear the Tories’ attempts to downgrade the A&E department and maternity services in their hospital, fear for jobs was always going to win out.

 We must also take note of the desperate need for a drastic overhaul of the Labour Party machine.
 The policies put forward by Jeremy Corbyn, such as national and regional investment banks to invest in infrastructure and public services, are common sense policies for the majority of the population.
 We have to take advantage of Labour’s mass membership of over 500,000 people, the majority of whom joined Labour because of Jeremy Corbyn, to win back the trust of voters and root the Labour party in communities so we can effectively communicate Labour’s plan to rebuild and transform Britain.